 Next Book Up Is?

 While I wait, I’m hard at work still on my next project, code named Notes on the Golden Country.
-I am up to the third and final section of that book which is part quest, part historical fiction, and part science fiction.
+I am up to the third and final section of that book which is part quest, part historical fiction, and part time travel science fiction.
 As with Sound Effect Infinity, this story is off the beaten path in all sorts of ways.
 I think it’s safe to say that as a kid who grew up in the ’60s and ’70s I’ve never found much value in canned or predictable attempts at storytelling.
-Notes on the Golden Country is all about America and somewhat rebellious in its plot and theme (is being rebellious an American trait?).
+Notes on the Golden Country is all about America and somewhat rebellious in its plot and theme.
+(Is being rebellious an American trait?).

 Looking People in the Eyes